backstage/backstage/plugins/scaffolder-backend-module-confluence-to-markdown/README.md

 metadata:
   name: confluence-to-markdown
   title: Confluence to Markdown
-  description: This template converts a single confluence document to Markdown for Techdocs and adds it to a given GitHub repo.
+  description: This template converts a single Confluence document to Markdown for Techdocs and adds it to a given GitHub repo.
   tags:
     - do-not-use
     - poc